 - being able to meet the animal’s emotional needs

-- being able to properly train your pet and prevent any anti-social behaviour such as noise etc.
+- being able to properly train your pet and prevent any anti-social behaviour (for example, noise)

 - really consider if your environment is suitable for the pet you would like.
 Can suitable care, shelter, food and water be supplied?